phenopype/phenopype/README.md

 <img src="https://raw.githubusercontent.com/mluerig/phenopype/master/assets/phenopype_header.png" />
 </p>

 **phenopype is a phenotyping pipeline for python**.
-It is designed to extract phenotypic data from digital images or video material with minimal user input.
-Like other scientific python packages it is designed to be run from a python integrated development environment (IDE), like [spyder](https://www.spyder-ide.org/).
+It is designed to extract phenotypic data from digital images or video material with minimal user input in a semi, or fully automated fashion.
+At the moment it is set up to be run from a python integrated development environment (IDE), like [spyder](https://www.spyder-ide.org/).
 Some python knowledge is necessary, but most of the heavy lifting is done in the background.
-If you are interested in using phenopype, [install](#installation) it from the Python Package Index using `pip install phenopype` and check the [tutorials](#tutorials) to get started.
+If you are interested in using phenopype, [install](#installation) it from the Python Package Index using `pip install phenopype`.
+You also may want to clone this repository so you can use the [tutorials](#tutorials) to get started.

 ***
 **DISCLAIMER: ONGOING DEVELOPMENT**

-The program is still in alpha stage and development progresses slow - this is [me](https://luerig.net) trying to write a program, while learning python and finishing a PhD.
+The program is still in alpha stage and development progresses slow - this is [me](https://luerig.net) trying to write a program, while learning to code properly in the first place, next to my everyday work.
 A few core features like blob-counting, object detection or videotracking work ([see below](#features)), more detailed documentation is in the making.
-Please feel free contact me if you need bugfixing, or have requests for features, and I will get back to you as soon as I can.
+If things are not working as expect, please do get in touch and I will try my best to help.

 ***